NC State Extension Publications

 Skip to Key Diseases and Management

-Stalk rots
+Stalk Rots

-Charcoal rot
+Charcoal Rot

 Charcoal rot (caused by the fungus Macrophomina phaseolina) becomes most evident with the onset of hot dry weather.
-It may cause stalk rot, stunting, and death of the corn plant.
+It may cause stalk rot, stunting, or death of the corn plant.
 This disease is often considered to be stress related.
 Typically, when this disease occurs in North Carolina, soil fertility and pH are at very low levels.
-Although the fungus survives in the soil, rotation is not generally helpful because most crops are susceptible to this disease.
+Although the fungus survives in the soil, rotation is not generally helpful since most crops are susceptible to this disease.
 Supplying adequate nutrition and water is the principal means of control.
 Hybrid resistance in corn has not been documented.

 Harvesting